IRS Forms

 Computing tentative minimum tax on Form 4626

 Once AFSI is set, the math stays simple.
 Multiply current‑year AFSI by 15 percent, then reduce the result by the CAMT foreign tax credit to arrive at tentative minimum tax.
 Now compare tentative minimum tax to regular tax plus BEAT.
 The excess, if any, is CAMT.
-Keep your credit ordering and CFC tie‑outs clean, since the CAMT foreign tax credit uses amounts taken into account on the AFS and pro‑rata CFC items.
+Keep your credit ordering and CFC tie‑outs clean, since the CAMT foreign tax credit uses amounts taken into account on the AFS and pro‑rata CFC items, and the CFC portion of that credit is capped at the lesser of the actual CFC foreign taxes or 15 percent of the aggregate pro-rata share of CFC adjusted net income.

 A quick worked example